 We found 4 dermatologists who accept Humana Basic 6850/HMO Premier near Washington, DC.

-Dr. Lewis Glass practices dermatopathology.
-The average patient rating for Dr. Glass is 3.5 stars out of 5.
-He is especially interested in academic dermatology, cutaneous lymphoma, and melanoma.
-Dr. Glass's hospital/clinic affiliations include Emory Healthcare, Moffitt Cancer Center, and the University of South Florida (USF) Health.
-Dr. Glass is an in-network provider for United Healthcare HSA, United Healthcare HMO, CorVel, and more.
-He is open to new patients.
-After attending Louisiana State University School of Medicine in New Orleans for medical school, he completed his residency training at Ochsner Medical Center, a hospital affiliated with the University of Southern California (USC), and a hospital affiliated with the University of California, Davis.
+Dr. Lewis Glass is a specialist in dermatopathology.
+His patients gave him an average rating of 3.5 out of 5 stars.
+He is especially interested in cutaneous lymphoma and melanoma.
+Dr. Glass is affiliated with Emory Healthcare and GW Medical Faculty Associates.
+He is in-network for Coventry, United Healthcare HSA, United Healthcare HMO, and more.
+After completing medical school at Louisiana State University School of Medicine in New Orleans, he performed his residency at a hospital affiliated with the University of California, Davis.

-Clinical interests: Psoriasis, Botox Injection, Skin Cancer, Acne, Skin Issues, Skin of Color
+Clinical interests: Botox Injection, Acne, Skin Issues, Skin of Color

 Conditions / Treatments

 Medicare Patient Conditions

 Medicare Patient Ethnicity

 Medicare Patient Insurance Eligibility